Battle of Krefeld: Battle

 The allied Prussian and Hanoverian troops led by the Duke of Brunswick seized the initiative attacking the entrenched defensive French forces.
 After feigning an attack against Clermont's own right flank, Ferdinand executed a wide flanking march, crossing the canal out of sight of the French and emerging from a wooded area on Clermont's left flank.
 Clermont, who had just sat down for a midday meal, was late in sending reinforcements and, as a result, his left flank was crushed.

 The Comte de Gisors, the popular, charismatic, only child of the French minister of war, the Duc de Belle-Isle, was mortally wounded while charging at the head of the French Carabiniers.
 The Comte de St. Germain, who commanded the French left wing, was nevertheless able to put together a sufficient defense to prevent a complete rout, and the French army retired from the field in relatively good order.

 Aftermath

-The Erbprinz, son of the ruling Duke of Brunswick-Wolfenbüttel, who later died of wounds received at the battle of Jena during the Napoleonic Wars, particularly distinguished himself commanding the allied flanking troops.
+The Erbprinz Charles William Ferdinand, son of the ruling Duke of Brunswick-Lüneburg, who would die of wounds received at the battle of Jena in 1806 during the Napoleonic Wars, particularly distinguished himself commanding the allied flanking troops.
 Clermont asked to be relieved of his command after this defeat, and his wish was granted.
 He was succeeded in command by Marshal de Contades.